fb-lb/CEF_devoirs_knowledge-front/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` or `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Be aware that `ng build` doesn't use base href but `npm run build` does (see the difference in package.json).

 ## Running unit tests